Joey Harrington: Atlanta Falcons

 On April 9, 2007, Harrington agreed to a two-year, $6 million contract with the Atlanta Falcons to compete with D. J. Shockley and Chris Redman to be the backup quarterback to Michael Vick.

 Harrington was elevated to starting quarterback after the suspension of Vick for the 2007 NFL season.
 Harrington performed well in the preseason, but after going 0–2, Atlanta signed quarterback Byron Leftwich as a possible replacement for Harrington.
 During the Week 3 Atlanta home opener against the division rival Carolina Panthers, Harrington completed 31-of-44 passes with two touchdowns and no interceptions for a 110.1 passer rating in a 27–20 loss.
-In Week 4, Harrington improved on his numbers with a 121.7 passer rating, completing 23-of-29 passes for two touchdowns with no interceptions, leading the Falcons to their first win of the 2007 season.
+In Week 4 against the Houtson Texans, Harrington improved on his numbers with a 121.7 passer rating, completing 23-of-29 passes for two touchdowns with no interceptions, leading the Falcons to their first win of the 2007 season.
+In the 2007 season, he passed for 2,215 yards, seven touchdowns, and eight interceptions in 12 games as the Falcons went 4–12.

 On March 5, 2008, the Falcons released Harrington in a salary cap move.
 He was re-signed by the team seven days later but was again released in August after the Falcons completed their preseason schedule.